 issue we have.
 We are bound by the fact that

-we are 100% septic which curtails a lot of high
+we are 100% septic.
+Curtails a lot of high

 density housing development desires.
 It's a

 struggle to find suitable areas to put in a sewer

 system because of the large amount of

 wetlands.
-The Rt.
-20 corridor is limited
+The RT 20 corridor is limited

 because of the septic.

 More dense housing created and there is a

 proof of concept now.
 We see examples of

-how we can make it work without changing
+how we can make it work without changing the

-the character of town.
+character of town.

+Nobscott Reservation is being appraised for

+purchase by the town for future housing.
+This

+can support some percentage of affordable

+housing.
+Joint effort between SHA and SHT.

+Possibly 5 acres.
+There are two applications

+submitted to the CPC, proposing to develop

+properties for low-moderate income housing,

+and looking for funding.

 Invest or work with the town for package

 septic solutions.
 Shrink lots so that homes can

 be handled on a 1/2 acre.

 Article: Share of couples buying homes has

 dropped substantially, more single women

 buying homes vs single men and families.

 Shows what the current housing demand is.

 Which is changing.
 This also adds to the

 conversation around the needs for schools and

 the burden on the school system, which is a

 common argument.

 Can we optimize housing authority sites?

 Maybe smaller properties have higher

 potential.
 Underutilization for plots of 1 acre

 with less buildings.

 Raytheon is still active.
 Gate that can be

 opened and closed.

 Duplexes that SHA owns have been successful

 because they are gentle density, location,

 families that live there, they are woven into the

 neighborhoods.
 6-8 around town.
 2-3

 bedroom units.

 Seniors are starting to represent a large make-

-up of the town and are cheaper to "maintain."
+up of the town and we are cheaper to

-Keep down tax liability other ways to maintain
+"maintain."
+Keep down tax liability.
+Other ways

-affordability so seniors don't have to move.
+to maintain affordability so they don't have to

-Provide zoning changes so that their house can
+move?
+Provide zoning changes so that their

-be multi-family, or support them in finding
+house can be multi-family, or support them in

-smaller homes.
+finding smaller homes.

 Opportunity to enhance zoning to increase

 housing.
 Local zoning prevents low-income

 housing.
 A lot of observation in publications

 Allow by-right ADUs.
 Preferred option for

 seniors.
 There is no straight path for these

 things, everything is difficult to do in Sudbury.

 Habitat for Humanity house is a duplex.

 One of the few towns that allows ADUs is

 there an opportunity to do more?
 Permitting

 process with ZBA, special permit process.
 It is

 not by-right.
 Average land used for

 development is 10-20 acres.

-APPENDIX A: ASSUMPTIONS, LIMITATIONS, AND
+APPENDIX A: ASSUMPTIONS, LIMITATIONS, AND METHODOLOGY

-METHODOLOGY